Ahmed9190/clothes_shop_scraper/README.md

 - Modular and extensible web scraping structure
 - Asynchronous web scraping using asyncio
 - Scraping data from various sections of clothing retail websites
-- Saving and reading data to/from JSON files
+- Saving and reading data from JSON files
+- Saving and reading data to CSV files
 - Demonstrating object-oriented programming (OOP) principles

 ## Requirements